2022-2023 Undergraduate & Graduate Catalog

 Master of Education in Instruction and Curriculum - Educational Differentiation Emphasis

-For additional information about opportunities your college offers, please refer to the College of Education section in this catalog.
+For additional information about opportunities your college offers, please refer to the College of Education and Community Innovation section in this catalog.

 Mission - Teaching, leading, and learning in a democratic society.